dunstontc/learn-c/code/C/TCPL/readme.md

     - **Exercise 6.5**: Write a function `undef` that will remove an ameand definition from the table maintained by `lookup` and `install`.
     - **Exercise 6.6**: Implement a simple version of the `#define` processor (i.e., no arguments) suitable for use with C programs, based on the routines of this section.
 You may also find `getch` and `ungetch` helpful.
 - Chapter 7
+    - **Exercises 7.1**: Write a program that converts upper case to lower or lower case to upper, depending on the name it is invoked with, as found in `argv[0]`.
+    - **Exercises 7.2**: Write a program that will print arbitrary input in a sensible way.
+As a minimum, it should print non-graphic characters in octal or hexadecimal according to local custom, and break long text lines.
+    - **Exercises 7.3**: Revise `minprintf` to handle more of the other facilities of `printf`.
+    - **Exercises 7.4**: Write a private version of `scanf` analogous to `minprintf` from the previous section.
+    - **Exercises 7.5**: Rewrite the postfix calculator of Chapter 4 to use `scanf` and/or `sscanf` to do the input and number conversion.
+    - **Exercises 7.6**: Write a program to compare two files, printing the first line where they differ.
+    - **Exercises 7.7**: Modify the pattern finding program of Chapter 5 to take its input from a set of named files or, if no files are named as arguments, from the standard input.
+Should the file name be printed when a matching line is found?
+    - **Exercises 7.8**: Write a program to print a set of files, starting each new one on a new page, with a title and a running page count for each file.
+    - **Exercises 7.9**: Functions like `isupper` can be implemented to save space or to save time.
+Explore both possibilities